-Why Does Apple Keep Charging Me? | Know Your Mobile
+Why Does Apple Keep Charging Me?
+A Complete Guide + What To Do About It..

 These charges are usually for small amounts, perhaps $2.99 or even $0.99 cents.
-However, they can be for much larger amounts too, say, $9.99 or even more.
-And the charges may come weekly, but more likely they happen monthly.
+But they can be for much larger amounts too, say, $9.99 or even more.
+And the charges may come weekly but are most likely to occur on a monthly basis.

+Most apps and subscriptions for iPhone run on a monthly basis.
+Very few run on weekly billing schedules, so it is unlikely you’ll get weekly invoices from apple.com/bill in your bank account.

 So what’s going on?
 Is Apple trying to rip you off?
 Thankfully, no. Apple isn’t a shady company that tried to get a few bucks from people hoping they won’t notice.
 The answer as to why you are being charged is very simple (usually).
 Here’s why you likely keep seeing charges and what you can do about it.

-I Keep Seeing “”apple.com/bill” On My Statements
+I Keep Seeing ”apple.com/bill” On My Statements

-The first tipoff you get that Apple is charging you for something you don’t expect is your bank or credit card statement will have a line item in the description that reads “apple.com/bill” followed by the amount you were charged.
+When you review your bank or credit card statement, one of the initial indicators that Apple has levied a charge you weren’t anticipating is the appearance of a line item described as “apple.com bill” accompanied by the specific amount deducted.

+This charge could be for a variety of reasons, such as a subscription renewal, an app or media purchase, or even an accidental in-app purchase.

+Apple uses apple.com bill as its email invoice service; when you order something – a phone, iCloud storage, an app subscription, an invoice is generated by Apple and sent via apple.com bill.

-This is the description Apple uses when it bills you for something.
-That something can be an app, an in-app purchase, a movie, a TV show, an e-book book, or a subscription to an Apple service or a third-party service you subscribed to through its iOS app.
+If you get an invoice for something from apple.com bill, it means you HAVE bought something – and that something could be an app, an in-app purchase, a movie, a TV show, an e-book book, or a subscription to an Apple service or a third-party service you subscribed to through iOS.

 Seeing ”apple.com/bill” on our bill isn’t a problem if you are expecting it.
 But what if you don’t expect it?
 A few things could be the issue….